Python SDK for NNRP protocol primitives and adapters

 Python SDK scaffold for NNRP.

 This repository keeps a neutral protocol-level name because it is intended to host shared wire-format code plus server- and client-facing helpers.
-The current implementation priority is server-side integration for neural-render-runtime, but the package layout is explicitly split so future Python clients, script hosts, or tooling can reuse the same SDK.
+Host-application integration stays outside this repository so the package layout can serve Python clients, servers, script hosts, or tooling without binding the SDK to any single backend checkout.

 NNRP should be read as a lightweight real-time AI application protocol, not as a neural-rendering-only transport.
 The current runtime integration happens to start from tensor/tile-oriented super-resolution flows, but the current NNRP/1 wire already covers token streaming, multimodal payload delivery, structured events, tool deltas, transport probing, and migration-oriented session control.